angular-experts-io/modern-angular-workshop/exercise-routing/README.md

 - Sibling vs nested routes (impact on UI and amount of needed `<router-outlet />` components)
 - Route path params and how to retrieve them with inputs (and previously with `ActivatedRoute`)
-- The `routerLink` directive and its string-based and segment based syntax
+- The `routerLink` directive and its string-based and segment-based syntax
 - Template variables and `exportAs` directive interaction
 - Unwrapping of signal value in TypeScript and templates (with `@if` with `as` syntax)
 - Signals effects vs linkedSignal (effect writing to another signal before Angular 19)